-Hence the amplitude of most dangerous eigenmode relaxes to $0$ at large times, confirming the stability of the localized solution found in Section \ref{sec:genstab}.
+Hence, the amplitude of the most dangerous eigenmode relaxes to $0$ at large times, confirming the stability of the localized solution found in Section \ref{sec:genstab}.
 The relaxation becomes very sluggish ($\nu_{\beta=0}\to0^-$) when $\gamma$ or $q$ are small (i.e., $P_0^{(st)}$ small).
-In the curve $\gamma=0.4$ of Fig. \ref{fig:powerlaw}b, one actually checks that the relaxation toward the steady state solution becomes faster as $q$ increases (see, e.g., the red circles).
+In the curve $\gamma=0.4$ of Fig. \ref{fig:powerlaw}b, one actually checks that the relaxation toward the steady state solution becomes slower as $q$ decreases (see, e.g., the red circles).

 A first order expansion of Eq. (\ref{nu}) in $\beta$ gives